afrl-rq/OpenUxAS-SoI/docker/odroidxu4/README.md

-After running the first script, `01_build_sdcard_and_sdk.sh`, which must be run with an internet connection, the resulting `uxas_cross` Docker image contains a saved copy of the Meson external dependency cache.
+After running the first script, `01_build_sdcard_and_sdk.sh`, which must be run with an internet connection, the resulting `uxas_cross` Docker image contains a saved copy of the `/OpenUxAS/3rd` directory, including the Meson external dependency cache.
 If you make changes to the external dependencies, their wrap files, or the wrap patches, you will need to rerun this script for those changes to persist through to the second step.